overte-org/overte-docs-sphinx/source/security/asset-security.rst

 Instead of sending URLs, the Domain Server could itself download the assets and send data directly to clients.

-For avatars, while this would prevent trivial copying of URLs, it opens domain operators up to legal repurcussions for serving copyrighted or illegal content.
+For avatars, while this would prevent trivial copying of URLs, it opens domain operators up to legal consequences for serving copyrighted or illegal content.

 For entities, this is effectively what the Asset Server already does, if you choose to use it.
-It is important to carefully control who has Rez permission in your domain to avoid the above legal ramifications.
+It is important to carefully control who has Rez permission in your domain to avoid the above legal trouble.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Peer-to-Peer Avatar Sharing